 The Associate in Arts for Transfer in Social Work and Human Services prepares students for transfer to a university in Social Work, Human Services, and related majors.
 This degree is the study of applied social work that includes sociology and psychology.
 The degree includes legal and ethical issues, theories of practice and human behavior, history of social welfare, and current standards of practice in the field.
-Students will acquire critical thinking skills, case planning, crisis intervention, theory-based assessment, working knowledge of community resources, and experience in a human service agency.
+Students will acquire critical thinking skills, case planning, crisis intervention, theorybased assessment, working knowledge of community resources, and experience in a human service agency.

 - 1. Assessment: Using a case vignette in each course, the student will analyze the caseand identify problem areas. - 2.
-Legal and ethical: The student will use a case vignette in each course to identify anylegal and ethical issues that might arise while providing services to the case. - 3.
-Treatment planning: The student will use a case vignette in each course to assessthe area in need of intervention and will discuss these interventions. - 4.
-Community resources: The student will identify community resources that could beused to assist a person or family in a case vignette in each course. - Self-care: The student will identify areas of support and selfcare that are needed forthemselves to professionally assist the clients in specific case vignettes, such assupervision, consultation, personal counseling.
+Legal and ethical: The student will use a case vignette in each course to identify anylegal and ethical issues that might arise while providing services to the case. - Treatment planning: The student will use a case vignette in each course to assessthe area in need of intervention and will discuss these interventions. - Community resources: The student will identify community resources that could beused to assist a person or family in a case vignette in each course. - Self-care: The student will identify areas of support and selfcare that are needed forthemselves to professionally assist the clients in specific case vignettes, such assupervision, consultation, personal counseling.

 Required Core Courses (12 units)

+HS 9 Social Work and Human Services

+Seminar 1

+HS 19F Social Work and Human Services

+Fieldwork2

 HS 20 Introduction to Social Welfare 3

-HS 19V Occupational Work Experience,

-Human Services 3

 SOC 1A Introduction to Sociology 3

 PSY 2 General Psychology 3

 One Statistics Cours es (4-5 units)

 PSY 42 Statistics for the Behavioral

-Sciences .
-4
+Sciences4

 MATH 11 Elementary Statistics 4

 MATH 11C Elementary Statistics with Support 5

 STAT 7 Elementary Statistics 4

 One Biology Courses (4-5 units)

 BIOL 5 Human Biology 4

 BIOL 20 Human Anatomy 4

 BIOL 22 Human Physiology 5

+One Economics Courses (3 units)

+ECON 1A Principles of Macroeconomics 3

+ECON 1B Principles of Microeconomics 3

+Two Elective Courses s (6 units)

+CHDEV 30 Child, Family, and Community 3

+CHDEV 39 Child Growth and Development 3

+COMM 10 Intercultural Communication 3

+CRIM 1 Introduction to Criminology 3

+ENGL 3 Critical Thinking and Writing 3

+or

+ENGL 3H Honors Critical Thinking and

+147.5